 UPS ships our posters in heavy-weight cardboard poster tubes.
 Because we use UPS, we cannot ship posters to P.O.
 Boxes.
 If you list a P.O.
 Box as the shipping address, your order will be delayed until we can figure out a different address.

-Like always, all of our international customers can purchase the digital version of the posters and get them printed locally.
+We acknowledge that shipping internationally is VERY expensive.
+As always, all of our international customers can purchase the digital version of the posters and get them printed locally.